-The tongue weight should be in between 10% - 15% of the trailer's total weight, but must not exceed 1,000 lbs.
-Some tow vehicle manufacturers may restrict the amount of tongue load to a lower value.
+The tongue weight should be in between 10% - 15% of the trailer's total weight, but must not exceed the manufacturer's maximum recommended hitch weight of the tow vehicle or hitch.
 To determine tongue load, unhitch tow vehicle and place the tongue hitch post on a scale.
 The trailer must be properly loaded as determined above, with your allowable personal cargo and variable weights.